Dirty War: Isabel Perón's government

 Peronist guerrillas, estimated at 300 to 400 active members (Montoneros) in 1977 (and 2000 at its peak in 1975, though almost half of them related to militia), committed a number of attacks during this period such as bombings at the Goodyear and Firestone distributors, Riker and Eli pharmaceutical laboratories, Xerox Corporation, and Pepsi-Cola bottling companies.
 Director-general of the Fiat Concord company in Argentina was kidnapped by ERP guerrillas in Buenos Aires on 21 March 1972 and found murdered on 10 April.
 In 1973, a Ford Motor Company executive was killed in a kidnapping attempt.
 A Peugeot representative was kidnapped and later released for a reported US$200,000, and FAP guerrillas killed John Swint, the American general manager of the Ford Motor Company.
 On December, the director of Peugeot in Argentina was kidnapped.

 In 1974, FAP guerrillas killed the labour relations manager of the IKA-Renault Motor Company in Córdoba.
 In 1975 a manager of an auto parts factory and a production manager of Mercedes-Benz were kidnapped by Montoneros, and an executive of the US Chrysler Corporation and a manager of the Renault plant in Córdoba were killed.

-In 1976, Enrique Aroza Garay of German-owned Borgward automobile factory and a Chrysler executive were killed.
-In all, 83 servicemen and policemen were killed in left-wing guerrilla incidents.
+In all, 83 servicemen and policemen were killed and some 500 wounded in left-wing guerrilla incidents between 1973 and 1974.